Container Roles

 - upload-container-image

-The build-container-image role is designed to be used in check and gate pipelines and simply builds the images.
-It can be used to verify that the build functions, or it can be followed by the use of subsequent roles to upload the images to a registry.
+- Note - Build and upload roles are forthcoming. - The build-container-image role is designed to be used in check and gate pipelines and simply builds the images.
+It can be used to verify that the build functions, or it can be followed by the use of subsequent roles to upload the images to a registry. - They all accept the same input data, principally a list of dictionaries representing the images to build.
+YAML anchors can be used to supply the same data to all three jobs. - Use the ensure-docker or ensure-podman role to install Docker or Podman before using these roles. - Role Variables -

 zuul_work_dir